demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Jira_Compliance_Issue_README.md

-This playbook is a sub playbook of the "Prisma Cloud Compute - Compliance Alert Host Enrichment Loop" playbook.
+This playbook is a sub-playbook of the "Prisma Cloud Compute - Compliance Alert Host Enrichment Loop" playbook.
 It creates a new Jira issue or updates an existing Jira issue for each compliance ID retrieved in the original Prisma Cloud compliance alert, with enriched data for each resource (host, image or container).

 ## Dependencies